Obesity (Weight Loss) (cont.)

 All too often, obesity prompts a strenuous diet in the hopes of reaching the "ideal body weight."
 Some amount of weight loss may be accomplished, but the lost weight usually quickly returns.
-More than 95% of the people who lose weight regain the weight within five years.
+Most people who lose weight regain the weight within five years.
 It is clear that a more effective, long-lasting treatment for obesity must be found.

 We need to learn more about the causes of obesity, and then we need to change the ways we treat it.
 When obesity is accepted as a chronic disease, it will be treated like other chronic diseases such as diabetes and high blood pressure.
 The treatment of obesity cannot be a short-term "fix" but has to be an ongoing lifelong process.

 Obesity treatment must acknowledge that even modest weight loss can be beneficial.
 For example, a modest weight loss of 5%-10% of the initial weight, and long-term maintenance of that weight loss can bring significant health gains, including